home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 5. If needed hide the Seek/Skip buttons, the media source label, or show the Volume buttons
 6. Supply a label for the widget
 7. Save the widget

+### Picture

+This widget shows the latest snapshot of a camera or an image entity, and updates every hour or when it is tapped.

+1. Long press on any open space in the home screen
+2. Scroll down to Home Assistant in the widget list
+3. Drag the Camera Widget to an open space on the home screen
+4. Enter the Entity ID of the camera you wish to use
+5. Save the widget

 ### Service Call